VAW-110

-Carrier Airborne Early Warning Squadron 110 (VAW-110), nicknamed the "Firebirds", was an aviation unit of the United States Navy based at NAS Miramar.The Firebirds were a training squadron for the E-2 Hawkeyes.
+Carrier Airborne Early Warning Squadron 110 (VAW-110), nicknamed the "Firebirds", was an aviation unit of the United States Navy based at NAS Miramar.
+The Firebirds were a training squadron for the E-2 Hawkeyes.
 It was disestablished in September 1994.

-Squadron History
+History

-It had its beginnings on 20 April 1967 as Replacement Airborne Early Warning Squadron 110 (RVAW-110), which had been formed when VAW-11 was broken into six separate squadrons.
+The unit had its beginnings on 20 April 1967 as Replacement Airborne Early Warning Squadron 110 (RVAW-110), which had been formed when VAW-11 was broken into six separate squadrons.
 In spite of its primary role in training, RVAW-110 acquired operational skills through deployments aboard the aircraft carriers USS Oriskany (CVA-34), USS Franklin D. Roosevelt (CVA-42), and USS Coral Sea (CVA-43) during the Vietnam War.
-RVAW 110 was known as the rag outfit and it was the training arm of the Airborne Early Warning Squadrons.
-It consisted of E-1B's and E-2A's.
-It was stationed at NAS North Island before later moving to NAS Miramar.
+RVAW 110 was known as the rag outfit and was the training arm of the Airborne Early Warning Squadrons.
+It consisted of E-1B's and E-2A's, and was stationed at NAS North Island before later moving to NAS Miramar.

 1960s

-In July 1966, VAW-12 received the first E-2A Hawkeye, and was supplying detachments utilizing two different aircraft aboard ten Atlantic Fleet aircraft carriers in addition to training personnel for those detachments.
+In July 1966, VAW-12 received the first E-2A Hawkeye, supplying detachments utilizing two different aircraft aboard ten Atlantic Fleet aircraft carriers in addition to training personnel for those detachments.
 With over 200 officers and 800 enlisted personnel, VAW -12 was reorganized as an Air Wing, and on 1 April 1967, Admiral T.E.
 Moore, Commander in Chief, U.S. Atlantic Fleet, commissioned Carrier Airborne Early Warning Wing Twelve with six operating squadrons.

 1970s

 The squadron received the second generation E-2B Hawkeye aircraft in 1970, followed by the arrival of the E-2C on 31 May 1980.
-With the delivery of the first Advanced Radar Processing System (ARPS) aircraft in 1978, RVAW 110 trained Naval Flight Officers (NFOs), Flight Technicians and maintenance personnel in both the APS-120 and APS-125 radars.
+With the delivery of the first Advanced Radar Processing System (ARPS) aircraft in 1978, RVAW 110 trained Naval Flight Officers (NFOs), flight technicians, and maintenance personnel in both the APS-120 and APS-125 radars.
 This continued until 1980 when all east coast VAW squadrons completed transition to the APS-125.

 1980s

-In May 1980, the 2F110 Operational Flight Trainer (OFT) was delivered and ready for use in early May 1981.
-The OFT is designed to simulate actual in-flight emergencies and train Replacement Pilots to handle such emergencies prior to receiving E-2C training flights.
-The 15F8B Weapon System Trainer(WST) arrived in October 1984 and was accepted for training on 19 November 1984.
-This latest arrival provided staff and Replacement NFOs with the latest technology for the Grumman Hawkeye.
+In May 1980, the 2F110 Operational Flight Trainer (OFT) was delivered and ready for use by early May 1981.
+The OFT is designed to simulate actual in-flight emergencies and train replacement pilots to handle such emergencies prior to receiving E-2C training flights.
+The 15F8B Weapon System Trainer (WST) arrived in October 1984 and was accepted for training on 19 November 1984.
+This arrival provided staff and Replacement NFOs with the latest technology for the Grumman Hawkeye.

-I’m the early 1980s VAW-110’s tactics department adjusted to become the Carrier Airborne Early Warning Weapons School (known as TOPDOME), later commissioning as an independent command in July of 1988.
+In the early 1980s, VAW-110’s tactics department adjusted to become the Carrier Airborne Early Warning Weapons School (known as TOPDOME), later commissioning as an independent command in July 1988.

-In late 1987, VAW-110 began training personnel for the Grumman C-2 Greyhound carrier onboard delivery aircraft.
+In 1987, VAW-110 began training personnel for the Grumman C-2 Greyhound carrier onboard delivery aircraft.
 Later it also trained crews for new variants of the E-2C Hawkeye.